Monsters of Men

-Monsters of Men is a young-adult science fiction novel by Patrick Ness, published by Walker Books in May 2010.
+Monsters of Men is a young adult science fiction novel by Patrick Ness, published by Walker Books in May 2010.
 It is the third book of the Chaos Walking trilogy inaugurated two years earlier by The Knife of Never Letting Go.
 Walker's U.S. division Candlewick Press published hardcover and audiobook editions within the calendar year.

-Ness won the annual Carnegie Medal from the British librarians, recognising the year's best new book for children or young adults published in the U.K.
+Ness won the annual Carnegie Medal from CILIP, recognising the year's best new book for children or young adults published in the U.K.

 The title is taken from previous dialogue in the series; "War makes monsters of men" is said in Knife, which both Todd and Viola later quote.

 Plot summary

-An army of Spackle, the indigenous population of the planet, marches on New Prentisstown from one direction, and the forces of The Answer from the other.
-Mayor Prentiss has been freed by Todd to help defend the city, whilst Viola attempts to warn incoming settlers.
+An army of Spackle marches on New Prentisstown from one direction, and the forces of The Answer from the other.
+Mayor Prentiss has been freed by Todd to help defend the city, while Viola attempts to warn incoming settlers.